katalyst/tables/docs/developers/collections/query.md

 ```ruby
 # In the collection
 attribute :active, :boolean

 # In the controller
 collection.with_params(q: "active:true").filters
 # => { "active" => true }
 ```

-Values can be quoted, e.g. if they contain spaces:
+Values can be quoted, e.g., if they contain spaces:
 ```ruby
 collection.with_params(q: 'active:"true"').filters
 # => { "active" => true }